Skip To Main Content

 • Out–of–school suspension

-When a student receives an out of school suspension, parents receive a written and verbal notice from the school that outlines the reasons for the suspension and the terms of the suspension.
-The parents and student will be required to meet with the Head of Lower of School, classroom teacher(s), counselor and Dean of students to develop a behavior plan.
+When a student receives an out-of-school suspension, parents receive a written and verbal notice from the School that outlines the reasons for the suspension and the terms of the suspension.
+The parents and student will be required to meet with the Lower School Division Head, classroom teacher(s), counselor and/or Dean of Students to develop a behavior plan.

 Philosophy of Middle School Discipline